 Our advice: Give yourself some extra time to get to and from campus, and consider trying out a new commute.

-If you’re not attending Commencement on Saturday, do your best to avoid the area.
+If you’re not attending Commencement, it’s best to avoid the U District

 We advise you to steer clear of the area around Husky Stadium if you can.
-With 45,000 people headed to the stadium all at once, we expect roads and sidewalks nearby to be quite congested between noon and 6 p.m.
+With 45,000 people headed to the stadium simultaneously, roads and sidewalks nearby will be especially congested between noon and 6 p.m.

-If you’ll be traveling in the area, consider taking an alternate route that takes you farther away from Husky Stadium.
+If you’ll be traveling in the area, consider using an alternate route farther away from Husky Stadium.
 If traveling north or south, use the University or I-5 bridges instead of the Montlake Bridge.
 If dropping off or picking up someone from Link light rail, consider using Capitol Hill Station instead of UW Station.

 If you need to work on campus on Commencement day, or any day next week, you can reach out to our Commute Options team for help planning your route to campus.